iGuure/AndroidCodeHub/README.md

 # AndroidCodeHub
-Components, UIs, architectures, Java pratices....anything about Android.
+Components, UIs, architectures, Java practices....anything about Android.

 Write once, use for a lifetime.